hpehl/quarkus-grpc-extension/README.md

 </dependency>
 ```

-You can remove the `quarkus-arc` and `quarkus-resteasy` dependencies from the generated `pom.xml` since they are not used for this demo.
+You can remove the `quarkus-arc` and `quarkus-resteasy` dependencies from the generated `pom.xml` since they are not used in this demo.

 ### Setup gRPC